Food & Recipesham roast

 Nearly 40% of the world’s meat production is pork, making it a popular choice for carnivores.

+Ham is cut from the rear leg of the pig and then cured.
+Curing uses acid, salt and sugar, which preserves the meat, removes excess water and give ham that pretty pink color.
 Ham is sold bone-in and boneless.
 Boneless ham is easy to prepare but can tend to be dry.
 We like to either glaze boneless ham or throw a little water in the bottom of your roasting ham, cover with foil and roast in a slow oven at 325°F.

 Spiral hams are popular items in the grocery store.
 They can also tend to dry out while cooking, so glaze those babies and slow-roast at 300°F.